thushv89/deep_inference_json/README.md

    * ```ip_address/infer_with_conf?filename=example.json&confidence_threshold=0.01```

 ## Available functionality
+* Can process images in batches when multiple URLs are provided in the input JSON file
+* Will use the GPU if available or will fall back to the CPU if a GPU is not detected
+* Can use a confidence threshold to discard uncertain inputs
 * Loads a deep model with a given weight file (.npz)
 * Web service to access the inference capabilities with the loaded model
 * Preprocess the given image by resizing the image to a fixed size